-Building codes that reduce energy consumption provide jobs through direct employment, indirect employment, and induced employment.7 Title 24, Part 6 creates jobs in all three categories with a significant amount created from induced employment, which accounts for the expenditure-induced effects in the general economy due to the economic activity and spending of direct and indirect employees (e.g., non-industry jobs created such as teachers, grocery store clerks, and postal workers).
+significant amount from induced employment, which accounts for the expenditure-induced effects in the general economy due to the economic activity and spending of direct and indirect employees (e.g., non-industry jobs created such as teachers, grocery store clerks, and postal workers).
 A large portion of the induced jobs from energy efficiency are the jobs created by the energy cost savings due to the energy efficiency measures.
 For example, as mentioned in Section 3.3.4, the 2016 Standards are expected to save single family homeowners about \$240 per year.
-Money saved from hundreds of thousands of homeowners over the entire life of the building will be reinvested in local businesses (Wei, Patadia and Kammen 2010).
-Wei et al. (2010) estimates that energy efficiency creates 0.17 to 0.59 net job-years8 per GWh saved.
+Money saved from hundreds of thousands of homeowners over the entire life of the building will be reinvested in local businesses.
+Wei, Patadia, and Kammen (2010) estimate that energy efficiency creates 0.17 to 0.59 net job-years8 per GWh saved.
 By comparison, they estimate that the coal and natural gas industries create 0.11 net job-years per GWh produced.
-Using the mid-point for the energy efficiency range (0.38 net job-years per GWh saved) and estimates that this proposed code change will result in a statewide first-year savings of 2.0 GWh, this measure will result in approximately 0.76 jobs created the first year.
+Using the mid-point for the energy efficiency range (0.38 net job-years per GWh saved) and estimates that this proposed code change will result in a statewide first-year savings of 2.4 GWh, this measure will result in approximately 0.91 jobs created in the first year.
 See Section 6.1 for statewide savings estimates.

 An alternative analysis of the potential for job creation within the installer industry was also conducted.
-Based on estimated incremental labor hours to install the proposed measure, there is an expected increase of 8.9 hours per "typical" single-family home (based on the prototype buildings applied in this analysis).
-On a statewide basis this corresponds to an increase in construction employment by 149 full time employees.
+Based on estimated incremental labor hours to install the proposed measure, there is an expected increase of 8.9 hours per "typical" single family home (based on the prototype buildings applied in this analysis).
+On a statewide basis, this corresponds to an increase in construction employment by 199 full time employees.

-3.4.2 Creation or Elimination of Businesses within California
+3.4.2 Creation or Elimination of Businesses in California

 There are approximately 43,000 businesses that play a role in California's advanced energy economy (BW Research Partnership 2016).
-California's clean economy grew 10 times more than the total state economy between 2002 and 2012 (20 percent compared to two percent).
+California's clean economy grew ten times more than the total state economy between 2002 and 2012 (20 percent compared to two percent).
 The energy efficiency industry, which is driven in part by recurrent updates to the building code, is the largest component of the core clean economy (Ettenson and Heavey 2015).
 Adopting cost-effective code changes for the 2019 Title 24, Part 6 code cycle will help maintain the energy efficiency industry.

 Table 4 lists industries that will likely benefit from the proposed code change classified by their North American Industry Classification System (NAICS) Code.
 Builders, insulation contractors, and manufacturers would all be impacted, primary as it relates to the new construction residential industry.
-All insulation manufacturers mentioned in Section 3.1 conduct business within California and have the
+All insulation manufacturers mentioned in Section 3.1 conduct business within California and have the opportunity to increase sales revenue.
+The proposed code changes are not expected to have a significant impact on the retrofit market.